-Let’s take a closer look and unveil the advantages of Rail-Tariff-Online
+Let’s take a closer look and unveil the advantages of R-Tariff-Online

-Working with Rail-Tariff-Online requires only a web browser and Internet connection and doesn’t bound users to their workspaces, allowing them to manage calculations from any device anywhere.
+Working with R-Tariff-Online requires only a web browser and Internet connection and doesn’t bound users to their workspaces, allowing them to manage calculations from any device anywhere.

-Data is stored in “CTM” LLC, providing privacy and reliable security restricting unauthorized access to clients’ databases.
+Data is stored in “Daobit” LLC, providing privacy and reliable security restricting unauthorized access to clients’ databases.

 Choosing an online solution frees users from significant spendings on both software and hardware.
 There’s no need to bear costs on maintenance, backups, and hardware setup.